When an outage occurs in below-freezing temperatures, customers can help us get power restored more quickly.

 Customers with critical need

 We can’t guarantee a constant source of power, because storms, wildfires and other unexpected damage to power equipment can happen at any time.
+It’s vital for customers to prepare themselves for outages.
 If anyone in your household depends on a respirator or other electric-powered equipment needed to sustain life, please contact us.
 We want to hear from you.

 If we have to cut power, we'll attempt to advise customers with known life-support equipment ahead of time of the date, time and length of the planned outage.